-4.6 With respect to the e-learning Recommendation is noted.
-Partially Compliant

-delivery of the program, the EEC Recommendation is noted.
-Recommendation is noted but no details of the related process is

-encourages the institution to explore Note: A related process is already provided.

-and use more sophisticated forms of applied at Nup.

-learning analytics mechanisms

-based on AI and specifically Machine

-Learning to monitor and predict

-student performance and dropout in

-order to be able to provide timely

-corrective measures.
+4.6 With respect to the e-learning delivery of the program, the EEC encourages the institution to explore and use more sophisticated forms of learning analytics mechanisms based on AI and specifically Machine Learning to monitor and predict student performance and dropout in order to be able to provide timely corrective measures.

-This is strongly recommended in

-case of university's expansion plans

-through increasing the academic

-portfolio and/or the number of online
+This is strongly recommended in case of university's expansion plans through increasing the academic portfolio and/or the number of online students.

-students.